m7a/bo-d5man2/README.md

 to obtain a sensible subset.
 Of course, there is no technical restriction for sticking to this subset.

+D5Man's text format is expected to always be read and written in UTF-8 encoding.

 ## Metadata

 A D5Man 2 Document begins with a header of following form: